 - Go to the file menu

 Easy eh?
-Not so fast there are two significant issues with using Word to save your HTML, the file sizes are massive, and the quality of the HTML is not very good.
+Not so fast there are two significant issues with using Word to save your HTML, the file sizes are large and the quality of the HTML is not very good.

-Large file sizes when using MS Word to convert Word to HTML
+Large file sizes when using MS Word to convert documents to HTML

-If you create a simple test document like the one shown below, then save it to HTML you will see that the resulting web page has 105 lines of code.
+If you create a simple test document like the one shown below, then save it to HTML you will see that the resulting web page has more than 100 lines of code.

 This example is for a simple document, for complex files the file size difference can be even larger.